Dirichlet heat kernel estimates for rectilinear stable processes: H older regularity of Dirichlet heat kernel

 \section{H\"older regularity of Dirichlet heat kernel}

 In this section, we fix a non-empty open set $D\subset \mathbb{R}^d$.
-Recall that $\tau_D(\omega) = \inf\{t>0,X_t(\omega) \notin D\}$ is the first exit time from $D$ by the cylindrical $\alpha$-stable process $X$.
-Since $X_t$ has a continuous transition density function with respect to the Lebesgue measure, we have the following property by the same proof as that for \cite[Proposition 1.20]{ChungZhao.1995.287}.
+Recall that $\tau_D(\omega) = \inf\{t>0,X_t(\omega) \notin D\}$ is the first exit time from $D$ by the rectilinear $\alpha$-stable process $X$.
+Since $X_t$ has a continuous transition density function with respect to the Lebesgue measure, we have the following property by the same proof as that in \cite[Proposition 1.20]{ChungZhao.1995.287}.

 \begin{prop} For every $t>0$ and $x\in \R^d$, $\P_x (\tau_D =t)=0$. \end{prop}